 UI component that showed star ratings from 1 to 5.

-Again, most of the app does well with VoiceOver, but that rating control is a hard fail – it uses tap gestures to add functionality, so users won’t realize they are buttons, and it doesn’t even convey the fact that they are supposed to represent ratings.
-For example, if I tap one of the gray stars, VoiceOver reads out to me, “star, fill, image, possibly airplane, star” – it’s really not useful at all.
+Again, most of the app does well with VoiceOver, but that rating control is a hard fail – it uses a lot of individual buttons to add functionality, which doesn't convey the fact that they are supposed to represent ratings.
+For example, if I tap one of the stars, VoiceOver reads out to me, “favorite, button, favorite button, favorite button”, etc – it’s really not useful at all.

 That in itself is a problem, but it’s extra problematic because our RatingView